dotnet/docs/docs/framework/data/adonet/asynchronous-programming.md

 ---
 title: "Asynchronous Programming"
-description: Learn about asynchronous programming in .NET Framework Data Provider for SQL Server, including enhancements introduced in .NET Framework 4.5. ms.date: "10/18/2018"
+description: Learn about asynchronous programming in the .NET Framework Data Provider for SQL Server, including enhancements introduced in .NET Framework 4.5. ms.date: "10/18/2018" ms.assetid: 85da7447-7125-426e-aa5f-438a290d1f77
 ---

-# Asynchronous programming
+# Asynchronous Programming

-This article discusses support for asynchronous programming in .NET Framework Data Provider for SQL Server (SqlClient), including enhancements made to support asynchronous programming functionality that was introduced in .NET Framework 4.5.
+This topic discusses support for asynchronous programming in the .NET Framework Data Provider for SQL Server (SqlClient) including enhancements made to support asynchronous programming functionality that was introduced in .NET Framework 4.5.

-## Legacy asynchronous programming
+## Legacy Asynchronous Programming

 Prior to .NET Framework 4.5, asynchronous programming with SqlClient was done with the following methods and the `Asynchronous Processing=true` connection property:

-- <xref:System.Data.SqlClient.SqlCommand.BeginExecuteNonQuery%2A?displayProperty=nameWithType>
+1. <xref:System.Data.SqlClient.SqlCommand.BeginExecuteNonQuery%2A?displayProperty=nameWithType>

-- <xref:System.Data.SqlClient.SqlCommand.BeginExecuteReader%2A?displayProperty=nameWithType>
+2. <xref:System.Data.SqlClient.SqlCommand.BeginExecuteReader%2A?displayProperty=nameWithType>

-- <xref:System.Data.SqlClient.SqlCommand.BeginExecuteXmlReader%2A?displayProperty=nameWithType>
+3. <xref:System.Data.SqlClient.SqlCommand.BeginExecuteXmlReader%2A?displayProperty=nameWithType>

 This functionality remains in SqlClient in .NET Framework 4.5.

 > [!TIP]
 > Beginning in .NET Framework 4.5, these legacy methods no longer require `Asynchronous Processing=true` in the connection string.

-## Asynchronous programming features added in .NET Framework 4.5
+## Asynchronous Programming Features Added in .NET Framework 4.5

-The asynchronous programming feature provides a simple technique to make code asynchronous.
+The new asynchronous programming feature provides a simple technique to make code asynchronous.

 For more information about the asynchronous programming feature that was introduced in .NET Framework 4.5, see:

 - [Asynchronous programming in C#](../../../csharp/asynchronous-programming/index.md)

 - [Asynchronous Programming with Async and Await (Visual Basic)](../../../visual-basic/programming-guide/concepts/async/index.md)

 - [Using SqlDataReader’s new async methods in .NET Framework 4.5 (Part 1)](/archive/blogs/adonet/using-sqldatareaders-new-async-methods-in-net-4-5)

 - [Using SqlDataReader’s new async methods in .NET Framework 4.5 (Part 2)](/archive/blogs/adonet/using-sqldatareaders-new-async-methods-in-net-4-5-part-2-examples)

 When your user interface is unresponsive or your server does not scale, it is likely that you need your code to be more asynchronous.
 Writing asynchronous code has traditionally involved installing a callback (also called continuation) to express the logic that occurs after the asynchronous operation finishes.
 This complicates the structure of asynchronous code as compared with synchronous code.